-What debt does a Chapter 13 plan cover?
+What debts does a Chapter 13 plan cover?

-As part of your repayment plan, debt is broken down into three claim categories: secured, priority unsecured, and nonpriority unsecured.
-Your debt will be treated differently depending on the category.
+As part of your Chapter 13 repayment plan, debts are broken down into three claim categories: secured, priority unsecured, and nonpriority unsecured.
+Your debts will be treated differently depending on the category.

-Secured claims include debts that are secured by collateral, like a home mortgage or auto loan.
+Secured claims include debts that are secured by collateral, like a home mortgage or car loan.

-But if you choose to surrender the property, then bankruptcy will generally discharge the debt.
+But if you choose to surrender the property, then bankruptcy will generally discharge the debts.

-There are different rules for different secured claims, so it’s best to consult with your attorney to understand the details.
+There are different rules for different secured claims, so it’s best to consult with your attorneys to understand the details.

 Priority unsecured claims

 Priority claims are unsecured debts (not secured by collateral) that can’t be discharged.
-These debts have priority over other debts because they affect the well-being of others.
-For example, priority claims include things like:
+These debts have precedence over other debts because they affect the well-being of others.
+For example, these claims include things like:

 - Spousal support.